-Note: Not all VCU community members will be required or asked to participate in asymptomatic surveillance testing.
+Note: Not all VCU community members will be required or asked to participate in asymptomatic surveillance testing (i.e., VCU students and employees who are fully vaccinated and have reported their vaccine documentation are exempt from surveillance testing).
 Learn more about asymptomatic surveillance testing and how to know when and if you will be asked to participate.

 How it works

 To access certain campus facilities, you will be asked to show your Entry Pass.
-Prior to visiting campus facilities, we strongly encourage you to check your Entry Pass status.
-Click on Entry Pass in the VCUMobile app (under Coronavirus Resources).
-Starting in January, you will also be able to access Entry Pass online to view and print your daily Entry Pass.
+Prior to visiting campus facilities, we strongly encourage you to check your Entry Pass status (visit entrypass.vcu.edu to check or print your Entry Pass or click on Entry Pass in the VCU Mobile app).
 When entering campus facilities, be prepared to display your digital Entry Pass or printout.
-If required, an entry attendant will ask you to show your Entry Pass (from your laptop, from a mobile device using the Entry Pass module in the VCUMobile app, or by showing your printed pass).
+An entry attendant at the facilities listed below will ask you to show your Entry Pass (from your laptop, from a mobile device using the Entry Pass module in the VCU Mobile app, or by showing your printed pass).

 Entry Pass should be used at the following facilities:

 - Hunton Student Center

 - VCU Libraries (Cabell Library and Health Sciences Library)

 - Shafer Court Dining Center

 - All Recreational Sports facilities available for open recreation (Cary Street Gym, MCV Campus Recreation Center, Thalhimer Tennis Center and Cary Street Field)